-The majority of consumer debts go through our pre-legal collections strategy.
-You can choose from our standard consumer collections strategy or we can create a bespoke strategy together.
+Most consumer debts go through our pre-legal collection’s strategy.
+You can choose from our standard consumer collections strategy, or we can create a bespoke strategy together.
 This process allows us to try and resolve any disputes or complaints the customer may have if payment of the debt is not forthcoming.

 We can arrange repayment plans once the customer completes and returns a Personal Financial Statements (PFS) to us.
 Once received, we assess what amount is sustainable for your customer.
 Payment arrangement plans are reviewed after 6 months.